Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Riverhills.

-Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is very high at approximately 58% of the total population (~2,464 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.3 and 7.4% of residents respectively.
-A total of 72.5% of residents declare themselves completely clear of medical ailments, compared to 71.2% across Greater Brisbane.
-As of September 2021, 15.6% of residents are aged 65 and over (665 people), which is lower than the 20.4% in Greater Brisbane.
+Both young and old age cohorts saw low prevalence of common health conditions.
+The rate of private health cover was found to be very high at approximately 58% of the total population (~2,464 people).
+The most common medical conditions in the area were mental health issues and asthma, impacting 8.3 and 7.4% of residents respectively.
+72.5% of residents declared themselves completely clear of medical ailments, compared to 71.2% across Greater Brisbane.
+As of 2021, 15.6% of residents were aged 65 and over (665 people), which is lower than the 20.4% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health